ckan/ckan/doc/filestore.rst

    Previous versions of CKAN used to allow uploads to remote cloud hosting but we have simplified this to only alow local file uploads.
 This is to give CKAN more control over the files and make access control possible.
-If you are already using pairtree local file storage then you should keep your current settings, without change.
+If you are already using pairtree local file storage then you must keep your current settings, otherwise users will not be also able to download the old uploaded files.

 -------------------------------------------
 Setup File Uploads